UBC-DSCI/introduction-to-datascience-python/source/viz.md

 ```{index} color palette; color blindness simulator
 ```

-All the available color schemes and information on how to create your own, can be viewed [in the documentation](https://altair-viz.github.io/user_guide/customization.html#customizing-colors).
+All the available color schemes and information on how to create your own can be viewed [in the Altair documentation](https://altair-viz.github.io/user_guide/customization.html#customizing-colors).
 To change the color scheme of our chart, we can add the `scheme` argument in the `scale` of the `color` encoding.
-Below we pick the `"dark2"` theme, with the result shown in {numref}`can_lang_plot_theme`
+Below we pick the `"dark2"` theme, with the result shown in {numref}`can_lang_plot_theme`.
 We also set the `shape` aesthetic mapping to the `category` variable as well;
 this makes the scatter point shapes different for each language category.
 This kind of visual redundancy&mdash;i.e., conveying the same information with both scatter point color and shape&mdash;can